 Hero background

-Among the mountains of Arusha, the children of Monduli are waiting for you to learn, play, and grow together.
-You will be part of a project that brings together education, sport, and local culture.
+In the mountains around Arusha, the children of Monduli are waiting to learn, play and grow with you.
+You'll be part of a project that brings together education, sport and local culture.

 Where